"We're mobilizing the music industry to speak up for the environmental realities of our time and the solutions to overcome them!"

 Bronia Kingsbury | Board Member

-Bronia has a profound appreciation for the natural world and the arts.
-As an environmentalist and artist, she uses the landscape as her pallette.
-She is an ardent gardener of flowers and food, a community volunteer, a business manager, editor, and sits on the board of the Coast Cultural Alliance on the Sunshine Coast, B.C.
+Bronia has been involved with The Jellyfish Project since its inception in 2011.
+She has a profound appreciation for the natural world and the arts.
+As an environmentalist and artist, she uses the landscape as her palette.
+She is an ardent gardener of flowers and food, and a long-time community volunteer.

 Robbie McFarland | Board Member